-Choose the faucet closest to the water's point of entry into the home.
+- Choose the faucet closest to the water's point of entry into the home.
 If there is an aerator installed, either remove it or choose another faucet.
-It is best to select the closest source to the well; typically ouside the house (if available) is considered a good option.

-If possible, attach tubing to the faucet (or a hose to the spigot) and place the end in a bowl or bucket.
-This is to limit the water's exposure to air in the path between the faucet and the bowl, as the radon will escape readily from the water through aeration or agitation.

-Allow the cold water to run approximately ten to twenty minutes (at a medium rate) in order to ensure the water sample will come directly from the well (and not from connecting pipes or water tanks).
+It is best to select the closest source to the well; typically a spigot ouside the house (if available) is considered a good option. - If possible, attach tubing to the faucet (or a hose to the spigot) and place the end in a bowl or bucket.
+This is to limit the water's exposure to air, as the radon will escape readily from the water if it is exposed to air or agitated. - Allow the cold water to run approximately ten to twenty minutes (at a medium rate) in order to ensure the water sample will come directly from the well (and not from connecting pipes or water tanks).
 There should be a noticeable decrease in water temperature when the water has been properly flushed.
 The bucket or bowl from the previous step will be overflowing with water.

-Open and gently lower the three sampling vials to the bottom of the bowl or bucket, trying not to agitate the water.
+The water sample - Open and gently lower the three sampling vials to the bottom of the bowl or bucket, trying not to agitate the water.
 Immerse the vial caps, too.
-Make sure that there are no air bubbles the vial caps, too.
 Make sure that there are no air bubbles trapped in the vials or in the caps.
-This is critically important, as any air bubbles will bias the results negatively.

-The water sample collection technique is very important!
-Make sure there are no air bubbles in the vials.

-Screw the caps tightly onto the sample vials while they are still immersed in the water, being careful to do so with minimal agitation to the water (and taking extra care to avoid trapping any air bubbles in the vials).

-Pack the sample vials carefully, and take them back to the lab or office.
+This is critically important, as any air bubbles will bias the results negatively. - Screw the caps tightly onto the sample vials while they are still immersed in the water, being careful to do so with minimal agitation to the water (and taking extra care to avoid trapping any air bubbles in the vials). - Pack the sample vials carefully, and take them back to the lab or office.
 Keep the delay between the sample collection and the analysis as short as possible in order to minimize measurement errors.
 The sample analysis should be initiated as soon as possible.